jamesknelson/govern/README.md

     * Errors form requests
     * Selected list items

-    *Govern is great at handling control state.
-Just follow the guide above.*
+    *Govern is great at handling control state.*

 -   View state

     State that represents the view, but does not affect the environment or control state.
-For example, animations and transitions.
+For example, animations, transitions, and state for controlling interactions with DOM elements.

     *Govern is **not** meant to handle view state.
 Use React component state instead.*